yurayura-nmr/chikaterasu/README.md

 # chikaterasu
-Shell script to automate setup of multiple identical MD simulations
+Shell script to automate setup of multiple identical MD simulations.
+MD parameters are for the amber99sb-ildn forcefield.